lino-framework/book/docs/dev/socialauth/index.rst

 How it works
 ============

-You must chose which authentication providers you want to offer to your users.
+As the site administrator, you must chose which authentication providers you want to offer to your users.
 For each provider you will activate the corresponding "backend".
 Available backends are listed `in the PSA documentation
 <http://python-social-auth.readthedocs.io/en/latest/backends/>`__.

 In your local :xfile:`settings.py` you must set